pankajcloudthat/Deloitte-Specialized-Azure/load-data-using-polybase.md

 The data has the following fields: `Date`, `NorthAmerica`, `SouthAmerica`, `Europe`, `Africa`, and `Asia`.
 They must process this data and store it in Synapse Analytics.

 1. In the query window, replace the script with the following to create the `DailySalesCounts` table and load data using the COPY statement.
-As before, be sure to replace `SUFFIX` with the id for your workspace:
+As before, be sure to replace <storage-name> with your storage account name:

     ```sql
     CREATE TABLE [wwi_staging].DailySalesCounts